vmlopezr/rpi-dashcam/README.md

 $ sudo sh install.sh
 ```

-The script installs gstreamer, v4l2-utils, dnsmasq, hostapt, i2c-tools, ntpdate as well as the [Real-Time Clock](#Real-Time-Clock).
+The script installs gstreamer, v4l2-utils, dnsmasq, hostapt, i2c-tools, ntpdate as well as the [Real-Time Clock](#Real-Time-Clock) configuration.

 The Raspberry Pi is set up as a Wifi Access Point.
 A minimal DNS server is ran using dnsmasq, and iptables is set
 to redirect http traffic on the wireless AP to the application.